stfc/PSyclone/doc/developer_guide/psyir.rst

 must be a child of a `Statement` and therefore could not be included in a `Schedule` on its own).
 Similarly, Fortran's `MAXVAL` and `MINVAL` intrinsics have optional `dim` and `mask` arguments.
-In order to represent these using `Operation` nodes, we would one for each of the four possible forms of each intrinsic.
+In order to represent these using `Operation` nodes, we would need one for each of the four possible forms of each intrinsic.

 Therefore, to support intrinsic 'operations' that have optional